Handmade Enamel Brooches with Faces

 It is built up in layers which means that a picture may include from 10-20 wispy coats melted on each other.
 Each and every layer has to be dissolved on the base separately therefore the ready-made picture will have a relief effect.

-This working process takes a lot of time, thus only a small number of pictures can be made during a year.
+This work process takes a lot of time, thus only a small number of pictures can be made during a year.

 Enamel is a glass coating that is baked onto a metal surface.